jbowyers/chartinator/README.md

                 // Note: This example extracts data from an HTML table
                 // and replaces a row with a tooltip and adds an annotation column

+                // The Google Sheet key
+                // The id of the Google sheet taken from the public url of the Sheet
+                // Default: false
+                googleSheetKey: '1kg6f4UVJPpT45D7ucAE8lhsVp8vIUl7bSMM442_DrhI',

-                // Columns - The columns data-array
+                // The data columns js array
-                columns: [
+                // An array of object literals that define each column
+                // Default: false
-                    {role: 'tooltip', type: 'string'}],
+                //columns: [{role: 'tooltip', type: 'string'}],

-                // Column indexes array - An array of column indexes defining where data
+                // Column indexes array - An array of column indexes defining where
-                // will be inserted into any existing data extracted from an HTML table
+                // the data will be inserted into any existing data extracted
+                // from an HTML table or Google Sheet
                 // Default: false - js data array columns replace any existing columns
-                // Note: when inserting more than one column be sure to increment
+                // Note: when inserting more than one column be sure to
-                // index number to account for previously inserted indexes
+                // increment index number to account for previously inserted indexes
-                colIndexes: [2],
+                //colIndexes: [2],

                 // Rows - The rows data-array
-                // If colIndexes array has values the row data will be inserted into
+                // If colIndexes array has values the row data will be inserted
-                // the columns defined in the colindexes array.
-Otherwise the row data
+                // into the columns defined in the colindexes array.
+Otherwise
-                // will be appended to any existing row data extracted from an HTML table
+                // the row data will be appended to any existing row data extracted
-                rows: [
-                    ['China - 2015'],
-                    ['Colombia - 2015'],
+                // from an HTML table or Google Sheet
+                // Default: false
-                    ['France - 2015']],
+                //rows: [['China - 2015'],['Colombia - 2015'],['France - 2015']],

+                // The jQuery selector of the HTML table to extract the data from.
+                // Default: false - Checks if the element this plugin
+                // is applied to is an HTML table
+                //tableSel: '.barChart',

+                // Ignore row indexes array - An array of row index numbers to ignore
+                // Default: []
+                // Note: Only works on data extracted from HTML tables or Google Sheets
+                // The headings row is index 0
+                ignoreRow: [6,8],

                 // Ignore column indexes array - An array of column indexes to ignore
                 // Default: []
-                // Note: Only works when extracting data from HTML tables
+                // Note: Only works when extracting data from HTML tables or Google Sheets
                 ignoreCol: [2],

-                // The jQuery selector of the HTML table element to extract data from
+                // Transpose data Boolean - swap columns and rows
                 // Default: false
-                // If unspecified, the element this plugin is applied to must be
-                // the HTML table or js columns and rows arrays must be defined
-                tableSel: '.barChart',
+                // Note: Only works on data extracted from HTML tables or Google Sheets
+                transpose: false,

                 // The chart type - String
                 // Default: 'BarChart'
                 // Options: BarChart, PieChart, ColumnChart, Calendar, GeoChart, Table.
                 chartType: 'BarChart',

-                // Base Font size in pixels - Number
-                // Default: body font size
-                fontSize: 20,

                 // The annotation concatenation
                 // Defines a string for concatenating a custom annotation.